Does your aquarium look like it’s covered in a fine green dust?

 The green dust algae on your glass is typically a lighter shade of green than when it covers your tank decorations and equipment.
 Rest assured, they are both the same dusty algae.
 This happens because light hits the algae from both sides of the glass, making it appear lighter in color.

 I would also like to point out that this algae is a surface clinger.
-Unless it is disturbed, green dust algae should not turn the water in your aquarium visibly green.
+Unless it is disturbed, green dust algae should not turn your water green.

 Seriously, look what happens if you scrape off the layer of green dust algae from the front glass of your aquarium…